91bsjun/CCpy/README.md

 ### 2.3.
 Descriptions of VASP input/output
 https://github.com/91bsjun/CCpy/tree/master/CCpy/VASP
+#### Key features
+- Generation of multiple VASP inputs with preset options.
+- Analysis of multiple VASP jobs and conver to .csv file type.
+- Sequential jobs using presets (ex. relax -> charge calculation -> DOS).

 # 3. Job scheduler settings
 #### HPC scheduler highly depends on each HPC system.
 It should be modified very carefully based on the understanding of scheduler.